exakat/exakat-docs/Reference/Rules/Interfaces/UsedInterfaces.rst

 Used Interfaces
 +++++++++++++++

-  Interfaces used in the code.
+  This rule lists all the interfaces used in the code.
+They are used with the ``implements`` keyword, the ``instanceof`` operator, and as types with parameters, class constants, properties and methods.

 .. code-block:: php